 One downside of living in Fort Gay, however, is that residents on average have to contend with a long commute, spending on average 33.79 minutes every day commuting to work.

-As is often the case in a small town, Fort Gay doesn't have a public transportation system that people use for their commute.
+Fort Gay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fort Gay in 2022 was $19,434, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $77,736 for a family of four.
 Fort Gay also has one of the higher rates of people living in poverty in the nation, with 35.73% of its population below the federal poverty line.